avexyli/Koprulu-Blog/_posts/2024-04-05-crossover-post-rerelease.markdown

 * Combined the Terran Vehicle and Starship Armor Upgrades into Terran Mech Plating
 * Increased Battlecruiser Health from 500 -> 550
 * Increased Battlecruiser Speed from 1.406 -> 1.875
-* Icreased Dropship Health from 150 -> 165
+* Increased Dropship Health from 150 -> 165
 * Increased Dropship Acceleration from 1.06 -> 1.5
 * Reduced Command Center Cost from 400 Minerals -> 350
 * Reduced Factory Cost from 200 Minerals -> 150